 Principle of Similarity

-Principle of similarity states that we tend to perceive things that physically resemble each other as a part of the same object.
-There may be a similarity in any one of them; colour, shape, texture, or any other element.
+The principle of similarity states that we tend to perceive things that physically resemble each other as a part of the same object.
+There may be a similarity in any one of them, colour, shape, texture, or any other element.
 Let’s see the examples of the principle of similarity.

 5. Logo Designs

 In the logos of NBC, Panda Security Touts, and Sun Microsystems, objects and patterns have similar visual characteristics, though they are not identical in colour, shape, or size.
 In the logo of Panda Security Touts, logomark is perfectly linked with the wordmark.
-Similarly, in the logo for NBC, all the leaves are of different colours but are perceived as similar and in the group because of their same shape.
+Similarly, in the logo for NBC (1986-present), all the feathers are of different colours but are perceived as similar in the group because of their same shape.

 Principle of Proximity

 Principle of proximity states that when two or more elements are close to each other, the position of these elements portray the relationship between separate parts and render a specific meaning to that group.
 Let’s see the examples of the proximity principle.

 In the above image, dots on the left appear to be the part of one group, whereas the ones on the right seem to be in three different groups.

 When we look at the IBM logo, we see three letters composed of short horizontal lines stacked above each other instead of the eight horizontal lines interspersed with uniform gaps.